Get to Know

 I have completed the SMC Full Circle Doula Birth Companion Training as well as an Indigenous Lactation Counselor Training in May of 2023.
 I believe in, and have been trained in, culturally competent care.
 My training is very inclusive from conception to postpartum (“full circle”) and allows me to serve clients with confidence.

-As of August 2023, I have completed an L & I approved CPR training.
-I now carry a CPR license and additional confidence as I serve my clients.
+In 2023 I completed an L & I approved CPR training.
 I have to say a special thanks to the Shades of Motherhood Network for providing CPR training free of charge to our community.
-The training was taught by a professional who trained employees at the local VA Hospital for 20 years.
 The training was open to doulas, parents, and other community members who wished to attend.
 I am so grateful for events such as this, which allow me to better myself and my services without raising prices for my clients.

-February 2024 I completed the Coeur d’Alene Holistic Doula Training.
-I feel that it is very important to pull from different sources when continuing education.
-Different sources hold different knowledge.
+Later in 2023 I completed my bloodborne pathogen training and as of February, 2024 I completed the Coeur d’Alene Holistic Doula Training.
+I feel that it is very important to pull from various sources when continuing education.
+Each source holds unique knowledge that you may not have found elsewhere.
 I was very pleased with the training and new wisdom I was able to take away from it.
 I am so thankful for the amazing birth workers in our area.

 why hire a doula?